tidyverse/tidyverse.org/content/articles/2018-12-dplyr-0-8-0-release-candidate.markdown

 groups.

-Because this is potentially disruptive, [`filter()`](https://dplyr.tidyverse.org/reference/filter.html) has gained a `.preserve` argument, when `.preserve` is `FALSE` the data is first filtered and then implicitely grouped by:
+Because this is potentially disruptive, [`filter()`](https://dplyr.tidyverse.org/reference/filter.html) has gained a `.preserve` argument, when `.preserve` is `FALSE` the data is first filtered and then regrouped:

 ```r